ferasn/notes2/IIB/IIB_Dev_10_Notes.md

   * When creating a new bar file in the toolkit, the BAR file is created in the "BarFiles" project by default.
 The default can be changed in preferences.
   * If you elect to include source files in the BAR file (by selecting the option "Add workspace project source files" in the prepare tab), these resources are stored in a separate folder, which is named src in the bar file.
 * The IBM Integration web user interface is enabled and assigned to port 4414 by default.

+Unit 4: Connecting to IBM MQ
+* MQInput, MQOutput, MQGet, and MQReply nodes can connect to local or remote queue managers.
+* MQInput nodes can receive messages from multiple queues on multiple queue managers.
+* Globally coordinated transaction control requires that MQInput and MQOutput nodes use same "local" queue manager.
+This queue manager is the global transaction manager, and no other IBM MQ resources can be used in the message flow.
+* You can specify a connection from an IBM MQ node to a specific local or remote queue manager by using connection properties on the node, including the destination queue manager name, host name, port, and channel.
+Alternatively, you can use an "MQEndpoint policy" to control the values of IBM MQ node connection properties at run time, or to specify an IBM MQ broker for event publication.